jagruthdodda/Diabetes-Detection/README.md

-# Diabetes Detection under Temporal Shift
+# Diabetes Prediction under Temporal Drift

 An end-to-end machine learning pipeline and interactive Streamlit dashboard that predicts diabetes (HbA1c-defined) from a multi-table synthetic EHR dataset, and